DavidBarroso/ArcadiaCodingChallenge/README.md

 # ArcadiaCodingChallenge
 This application is a searcher and viewer of arrivals of any airport in the world.
-The application uses the OpenSky Rest service to get information of arrivals and flights and a list of airports in a json list distributed with de system.
+The application uses the OpenSky Rest service to get information of arrivals and flights and a list of airports in a json list distributed with the system.

 ## Status of project ##
 This project is finished following the specifications describes into “Arcadia coding challenge.pdf” fulfilling all the mandatory points and all the optional points excepts the authentication of the services.
 In addition, has been implemented a detail info view as a popup in the viewer with more information about the flight and the departure and arrival airports.
-And also has been implemented a simulated route that’s link the departure airport with the arrival airport in the map viewer.
+And also, has been implemented a simulated route that’s link the departure airport with the arrival airport in the map viewer.

 ## Architecture of system: ##
 The software is composed by two parts:
 ### The backend: ###
 This is a microservice that consume the OpenSky API rest and expose the data into a private rest microservice with the airports.
-This mentioned microservice, allows queries the airports by country or list of countries.
+This mentioned microservice, allows to query the airports filtered by country or list of countries.
-In addition, allows, filter query the arrivals by selected airport and a couple of dates.
-The begin date and the end dates, indicate ranges of date, that the flight arrival in the selected airport.
+In addition, the microservices allows, to query the arrivals filtered by selected airport and a couple of dates.
+The begin date and the end dates, indicate a range of date, which the flight arrival at the selected airport.
 Before expose the data obtained from OpenSky, the arcadia backend service calculates the great circle distance between airports using a haversine formulation assuming a perfect sphere earth with 6371 km of diameter.
 This information, distance, is added to the OpenSky arrival data to expose into rest service.

 ### The frontend: ###
 This front is a responsive web application that consume the data exposed by the backend and show this in sortable, searchable and pageable grid and in map viewer that show the positions of all identified airports, departures and arrival airport.
 The user can indicate the country or list of countries that he wants view the airports, select an airport via drop down list, select a couple of dates, begin and end, typing this into a text box, o via selection into a calendar/time control to searches all arrivals that compliance this filter.
 Into the pageable arrivals grid, the user cans hide the columns, search by any field and order by any column.
 Also, the user cans select a row of the arrivals grid, and the map viewer center de departure airport and show de detail info of the flight, departure airport and arrival airport.
 Besides the map viewer show a line that simulate the route between the two airports.
 This straight line, is not the real route, because is not a great circle line, only a simulated route across the straight-line distance.
 Moreover, if the user moves the pointer mouse hover the airports painted into the map viewer, the same popup with arrival detail info is showed with the route between airports.

 ### Other support projects: ###
 The application has another two support projects,
 #### Model ####